Exen Coin Price Up 14.7% Over Last 7 Days (BTXN)

-Exen Coin (BTXN) traded 1.7% higher against the U.S. dollar during the one day period ending at 18:00 PM E.T. on October 1st.
-Over the last week, Exen Coin has traded up 14.7% against the U.S. dollar.
-One Exen Coin coin can now be purchased for approximately $0.61 or 0.00003160 BTC on popular cryptocurrency exchanges.
-Exen Coin has a market capitalization of $7.98 million and $89,128.00 worth of Exen Coin was traded on exchanges in the last 24 hours.
+Exen Coin (BTXN) traded 1.7% higher against the dollar during the 1-day period ending at 11:00 AM E.T. on October 3rd.
+Over the last seven days, Exen Coin has traded up 14.7% against the dollar.
+One Exen Coin coin can now be purchased for $0.58 or 0.00002998 BTC on popular exchanges.
+Exen Coin has a market cap of $7.61 million and $89,128.00 worth of Exen Coin was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.